 The OED definition for sustainability is: "avoidance of the depletion of natural resources in order to maintain an ecological balance."
 You're already off to a great start just by recycling bottles and cans.
-Read more to learn a few more habits to increase your sustainability as a consumer too.
+But why should we buy sustainable products?

 Becoming a more sustainable shopper isn't as difficult as it sounds, and the payoffs are amazing.
 Just simple acts, minor changes in behaviors will have a major impact.
 A few drops of water in the bucket at a time may not seem like a lot, but think if we were to all add a few drops to the same bucket.
 All it takes is a little bit of preparation and goodwill.
 Really, it's not as daunting as it sounds and like any positive intentioned objective, it will make you feel good.

 Deep-sea divers recently found a plastic bag at the bottom of the Marianas Trench.
 One moment you're carrying your groceries home the next, that plastic bag has gone on the adventure of a lifetime.
 Here's a reusable idea: use your Lands' End canvas tote to carry your groceries.
 Soon you'll forget what it's like when a paper handle or bottom tears.
 Plus, you won't have to chase a scattering group of rogue apples across the parking lot anymore.
 Keep several sizes of canvas totes in your car for shopping trips.
 Use the largest tote for lighter goods to make it easier to carry.
 Once you unpack your groceries or market finds, return the totes to your trunk and you're ready to go again.